httprunner/httprunner/docs/quickstart.md

 The `device_sn` field is defined in the first API test case, thus it may be impossible to reference it in other test cases.
 Context separation is a well-designed mechanism, and we should obey this good practice.

-To handle this case, overall `config` block is supported in `ApiTestEngine`.
+To handle this case, overall `config` block is supported in `HttpRunner`.
 If we define variables or import functions in `config` block, these variables and functions will become global and can be referenced in the whole test set.

 ```yaml
 # examples/quickstart-demo-rev-3.yml